z3bg/iris/README.md

 ----

 * Refine pathfinding algorithm, take into account the amount of positive and negative ratings
-* Add support for up / downvoting of packets and marking connections expired
+* Add support for up / downvoting of packets and marking identifier connections expired or incorrect
 * Recalculate packet priorities when new packets are saved
 * Allocate disk space based on the author's trust
 * Improve network functions, add sanity checks and invalid packet spam protection